Randy Boyagoda

 Soharn Randy Boyagoda (born 1976) is a Canadian writer, intellectual and critic known for his novels Governor of the Northern Province (2006), Beggar's Feast (2011), Original Prin (2018), and Dante's Indiana (2021).
-He is also the author of a biography of Richard John Neuhaus (2015).
-He is the past principal and vice-president of the University of St. Michael's College in Toronto, where he held the Basilian Chair in Christianity, Arts and Letters.
-He is currently the Vice-Dean, Undergraduate, of the Faculty of Arts and Science at the University of Toronto.
+He is also the author of a 2015 biography of Richard John Neuhaus.

+Boyagoda is the past principal and vice-president of the University of St. Michael's College in Toronto, where he held the Basilian Chair in Christianity, Arts and Letters.
+He most recently was the Acting Vice-Provost, Faculty & Academic Life at the University of Toronto, and now serves as Vice-Dean, Arts and Sciences, and is the University's Provostial Advisor on Civil Discourse.
 Boyagoda is also a professor in the University of Toronto's English Department, and currently chairs the PEN Canada Advisory Board.
-He served as President of PEN Canada from 2015-2017.
+He served as President of PEN Canada from 2015 to 2017.
+Boyagoda is listed in Toronto Life magazine as one of the 50 most influential Torontonians of 2024.